 This episode is dedicated to Stan Lee, his family and close friends.
 Without him and Jack Kirby’s creations this podcast wouldn’t exist.
 Shit, Allen or I may not be reading comics if it wasn’t for Stan Lee’s views on what an X-Man live with, goes through and fights for everyday.
 That’s why we love the X-Men.

 The moment all X-Men fans have been waiting for is here.
 Uncanny X-Men has returned and Ryan and Allen had blast discussing it, among Domino #8 and Exiles #10.
 Thanks for listening!

 This episode the guys talk the latest DC, Marvel and nerd news.
 John Cena wants to play cap, and Falcon and Winter Soldier are getting their own mini series, does this have all the makings of a “Battle for the Shield” series with Cena playing U.S .Agent?
 Plus they discuss Ewan McGregor cast as Black Mask and Aquaman box office predictions.
 All this plus interviews with Tee Franklin and Bruce Timm!
 So please sit back, relax and enjoy!

 After a long weekend, the guys settle in late Sunday night to record their thoughts on last week’s X-Men comics.
 Leah Williams may be the gift from mutant heaven and continue’s to wow a particular podcast host.
 Overall, tons of juicy content to discuss.
 Ryan and Allen are ecstatic to talk all things X. Thanks for listening!

 Intro (0:00), Extermination #4 (1:39), X-Men Black: Emma Frost (10:21), What If?
 Magik #1(23:50), Old Man Logan #50 – Final Issue (33:13), Multiple Man #5 of 5 (41:04)

-Want to support the podcast and help us grow?
+Want to support the podcast and get exclusive content?
 Check out our Patreon, here.